 - Those who have experience in PD methods and are interesting in working with teens/children in the future.

-The submission deadline is May 25, 2o18.
+The (new and extended) submission deadline is June 1, 2o18.
 We will notify those accepted to participate in the workshop by June 9, 2018.

 If you have any questions about the designathon, contact Jessica Vitak with any questions about the workshop.
 Include “SOUPS 2018 designathon” in the subject line.